dvartic/godsays-godspeak-nodejs/readme.md

 #This prints random words.
 echo "$(gshuf -n 32 ./Happy.TXT --random-source=/dev/urandom | tr '\n' ' ')"
 ```
+Terry made GodSpeak for his GNU+Linux machine.
+Terry liked these random text generators and believed he was actually speaking with God.
+TempleOS also includes a few random generators for text, bible passages, songs and sprites.
 ## What makes this port unique?
 * I used crypto.randomBytes as the source of randomness.
 This method will use your system built-in cryptographically secure pseudorandom bytes generator.
 If using an UNIX-like system, it will use /dev/urandom.
 This is consistent with Terry A. Davis ideas.
 * It uses an array shuffler, similar to gshuf.